 In response to the growing clout of low-quality, link-based content being churned out by such “generators” as Demand Media and Associated Content, officials from the Internet Content Syndication Council (ICSC) — whose members include heavies like Procter & Gamble, Reuters and The Tribune Company — are considering imposing quality guidelines for syndicated content.
-Read all about it! at Mediaweek (and look for Heather’s take on it in tomorrow’s blog post!).

 Do you target a higher-end clientele – or offer a premium content.
 How you sell your product is just as important as the product itself!
 “The Lure of Exclusivity,” Target Marketing Magazine’s article by Denny Hatch underscores the fundamental, emotional hot-button keys to successful copywriting – particularly the dollar-backed clientele who yearn for “privacy and privilege.”

 Want to get your geek on?
 For SEO geeks who (like me) who enjoy analytics and are intrigued by buyer behavior, Search Engine Journal has a great optimization guide for targeting onsite prospects in real time to deliver the most effective, conversion-optimized content.
 Well worth a look – even if you’re not a techie!